sacerdot/Causal2TimedFormalization/README.md

 The repository contains the following files:

+- formalization.pdf: a PDF file relating the definitions and theorems in the paper with those in the formalization
 - causal2timed.ma: it caontins all the definitions and proofs in the paper require for Theorem 2, which is the main result of the paper that is formalized in Matita
 - z_axioms.ma: the previous file depends on this one that provides an axiomatization of integer numbers
 - z.ma: this file shows a model of the axioms in z_axioms.ma (or, equivalently, an implementation of integer numbers that